13th Boy: Characters

-Hee-So a 15-year-old girl who is trying to find the one, but is she looking in the right direction.
-Stubborn, clueless at times, mean, and crazy she is still managed to be loved by many.
-She is a very important person in this unique series because the story revolves around her and a few others.
+Hee-So, a 15-year-old girl who is trying to find the one, but is she looking in the right direction.
+Stubborn, clueless at times, mean, and crazy, she still manages to be loved by many.
 As the story progresses she manages to remember a few things that she has forgotten, but she still needs to learn a lot more at that.
 But what DOES she need to remember?